MuyiG/MyLeetCode/README.md

 # MyLeetCode
-My solutions for problems in leetcode.com
+My solutions for problems in leetcode.com, writen in Java.